aurollan/Workshop/tooling/readme.md

 focus on one simple tool: `cppcheck`.
 It is a command line interface tools that take file in input and output a formatted file.

     `sudo apt install cppcheck`

 It can easily take a compilation database to analyze a whole project easily.

 #### Why

-Linter tools will try to analyze your code flow without running it (that's the `static` part).
+Linter tools will try to analyze the code flow without running it (that's the `static` part).
 Those tools parse the code and provide usefull advices to find runtime error.
 Usually static analyzer will work to:
 - Avoid runtime errors